 Where: Downtown Fort Collins at the Opera Galleria -123 North College Ave.

 Market hours: From Nov 8, 15 & 22; Dec 13 & 20; Jan 10, 24; Feb 14 & 28; Mar 7 & 28; Apr 11

 Note:The December 6th market date has been replaced with a new date on February 13th.

 Ask the Doc

 Do you have questions about your supplements or about improving your health with natural supplements, natural treatments or diets?
-Joan Waters, a local naturopathic doctor who will be available at the Food Co-op on Wednesday, January 21st and 28th and Saturdays Jan 17th and 30th from 11am to 3pm to discuss all your supplement questions you may have.
+Joan Waters, a local naturopathic doctor who will be available at the Food Co-op on Wednesday, February 18th, Wednesday March 18th, and April 29th from 11am to 2pm to discuss all your supplement questions you may have.
 Feel Free to stop in during these times.

 Joan is in private general practice in Fort Collins with emphases on gastrointestinal disorders and the naturopathic treatment of Lyme disease.
 She treats a wide variety of conditions, including autoimmune conditions and allergies.
 Concurrent with other treatments, she works to optimize her patient.

 Saturday, February 28th 11am drop-off 1pm pickup at the Co-op